 The Bottom Line - Should You Buy Stellar Lumens?

 Analysts predictions show that Stellar Lumens is worth buying.
 Despite the crypto boom of 2021, no single crypto asset can claim perfection.
-However, Rayne Harris of Ripple Coin News sees long term gains for Ripple with a price of $1 to $1.40 forecasted for the digital asset in 2023.
+However, Rayne Harris of Ripple Coin News sees long term gains for Stellar with a price of $1 to $1.40 forecasted for the digital asset in 2023.

 In the last four years, Stellar has fostered great partnerships with Western Union, IBM and Deloitte.
 These are well-established companies with millions of clients that are benefiting from Stellar’s technological solution which scales faster and meets their business demands.

-In line with meeting its roadmap for 2021, through the Stellar Enterprise Fund, the Stellar Development Foundation has invested in Wyre, Cowrie Integrated Systems and DSTOQ.
+In line with meeting its roadmap through the Stellar Enterprise Fund, the Stellar Development Foundation has invested in Wyre, Cowrie Integrated Systems and DSTOQ.
 This will help broaden the ecosystem of Stellar and as well bring more innovative technological solutions to individuals and business organizations.

 Stellar has been certified as a buy by different experts but it’s important that you do your own research (fundamental and technical) so that you can make an investment decision.

-eToro – Best Platform to Buy Stellar XLM
+eToro – Best Platform To Buy Stellar XLM

 eToro have proven themselves trustworthy within the crypto industry over many years – we recommend you try them out.